-Create another running list of all the items you want to purchase — but can't during your no-spend month.
+Create another running list of all the items you want to purchase but can't during your no-spend month.
 Consider noting where you saw the item and why you felt the urge to buy it, which can help you recognize impulse patterns.
-By the time you review your list at the end of the month, “you might be surprised by how much you can ultimately live without," says Liz Mercer, price comparison editor for RankTracer.
+By the time you review your list at the end of the month, you might no longer want the item.

 One of the major challenges of a no-spend month is feeling deprived because you're missing out.
 But you're not doomed to spend a month at home, alone, says consumer spending expert Andrea Woroch.
 Find free fun at parks, museums or the library, she suggests.
 Organize at-home game or movie nights to minimize spending without killing your social life.

 If you decide to put your gym membership on hold for the month, find ways to work out without spending a dime.
-"Exercise-clothing brands like Athleta offer complimentary Barre, CrossFit and yoga classes while Lululemon provides free yoga on Sundays, among other activities," Woroch says.
-"Some REI locations even offer free run clubs."
+Try an at-home workout with free exercise videos or grab a friend for a run outside.